thi-ng/umbrella/packages/vectors/README.md

 ## Usage examples

-Several projects in this repo's [/examples](https://github.com/thi-ng/umbrella/tree/develop/examples) directory are using this package:
+36 projects in this repo's [/examples](https://github.com/thi-ng/umbrella/tree/develop/examples)
+directory are using this package: